trizen/raku-rosettacode/programming_tasks/P/Program_name.md

 # [Program name][1]

-In Perl 6, the name of the program being executed is in the special global variable `$*PROGRAM-NAME`.
+In Raku, the name of the program being executed is in the special global variable `$*PROGRAM-NAME`.

 ```perl
 say $*PROGRAM-NAME;